 Another interesting computer vision applications in eCommerce refer to the delivery bots.
 The company called Segway introduced delivery robots at CES 2019 in Las Vegas, USA.
 According to the company, these delivery robots are fully autonomous and can even navigate through obstacles and crowded environments!
 They can take packages and letters from a mail carrier, then walk on their own to the right offices or rooms.
 The company says that these Loomo Robots are equipped with interactive screens, a cloud-based service dispatch, real-time monitoring, and elevator functions.

 And last but not least–we’ve already talked about virtual warehouses; now it’s time to tackle the real ones.
 In the not too distant past, human employees were working really hard to ensure timely delivery.
 They were also responsible for moving and placing products in the warehouse.
 Now, more and more often, robots with computer vision algorithms do the majority of these tasks.
 The robotic arms can detect, classify, and read the exact location of a particular package, grab it precisely with an appropriate amount of force, and move it to the designated location.
 It’s a faster, cheaper, and more efficient solution.

 How will computer vision applications in eCommerce change the sector in the future?

 What about the future of computer vision?
 Actually, it’s right here.
 We can expect all of the aforementioned solutions and applications to multiply within the coming years.
 Surely, in the eCommerce future, we will see significant improvements in the virtual customer service, particularly with the usage of chatbots, which will be more human-like.
 The AR technology will be more and more advanced, and 3D computer-generated items more realistic.
 The search by image option will be more advanced, and its recommendations more accurate.

 You can also draw another conclusion from our deliberations.
 Ecommerce automation is and will be a growing element of online business.
 This means that human employees will have more time for other duties.
-For example, companies that possess large warehouses will invest more and more money in robotics to make the warehouse functioning more efficient.
+For example, companies that possess large warehouses will invest more and more money in robotics to make the warehouse functioning more efficiently.